matthewharrilal/Perpetual/ReadMe.md

 # Perpetual
+This is a feel good movie about the coming of age of a young man, and his journey to find himself.

 ## Synopsis

-This movie tells the tale of a young man who has found himself in a situation where going back to his homeland (is) of utmost importance.
-This individual finds himself in a barren wasteland with nothing but a picture of a older man, determined to find this individual he finds himself in all sorts of perils.
+This movie tells the tale of a young man where going back to his homeland is of utmost importance.
+Jamal finds himself in a barren wasteland, a place that was once his beautiful childhood home.
+There is nothing left but a picture of a older man.
+Jamal is on a journey of determination to find the man in the picture.
+He finds himself in all sorts of perils along the way.

 ### Cast

-- John Hopkins: Matthew Harrilal
+- Jamal Hopkins: Matthew Harrilal (changed lead character name)
-- Wise Older Man: Elmer Astudillo
+- Cooky Older Man: Elmer Astudillo
 - Favored Younger Boy: Sam Galiza
 - Wise Sage: Tia King
+- Camel owner: Laurel